PhilipDaniels/rsforcs/site/content/introduction/major_differences.md

 to the referent generates the dreaded `NullReferenceException`.
 In low-level languages such as C and C++ the problem also exists but behaviour is more erratic - the program may continue to run and generate wrong answers, or it may crash.
-In both cases the cause is the same: we start with a value 'a' and a reference to it - '&a' - but the value 'a' went away before the reference did.
-This class of errors is often called "use after free" errors.
+In both cases the cause is the same: we start with a value `a` and a reference to it - `&a` - but the value `a` went away before the reference did.
+This class of errors is often called "use after free" errors, after the scenarion in `C` where you refer to memory after passing a pointer to the `free()` function.

-Rust prevents such errors by guaranteeing that the value 'a' **lives for at least as long** as any references to it.
-It's a powerful guarantee, and helps to eliminate an entire class of very frequent bugs.
+Rust prevents such errors by guaranteeing that the value `a` **lives for at least as long** as any references to it.
+It's a powerful guarantee, and helps to eliminate this class of very frequent bugs.
 The Rust compiler enforces this guarantee by analysing the lifetimes of your values and the references to them.
 In some common cases, such as inside the body of a function, it is able to do this automatically, without any assistance from the programmer.
 Rust won't allow you to return a